ArduPilot/ardupilot_wiki/common/source/docs/common-connecting-sport-fport.rst

 In order to connect to these ports on the FrSky reciever, any UART on the autopilot (normally a "TELEM" port) is used.
 However, both SPort and FPort are bi-directional protocols and require signal inversion in both directions in order to interface to the autopilot's UART.

+.. note:: if Sport is being used to send telemetry, then RC data must still be sent to the autopilot via its RCin pin as PPM or SBus from the FrSky reciever.
+See :ref:`common-flight-controller-wiring`.

 If the autopilot uses an F7 or H7 processor, then this can be done by appropriately configuring the UART port on the autopilot.
 However, most F4 based autopilots do not have this capability and required inverters externally.
 A few F4 autopilots have these on the boards themselves and label the port "FrSky Telem", but most do not.
 Those require an added bi-directional inverter connected between the autopilot and the receiver's SPort or FPort. in addition, some FrSky receivers provide an optional pad with the SPort or FPort already "inverted", so no external inversion is required if that is used.
 The various connection configurations are shown below (FPort is used in the diagrams, but just substitute SPort for the FPort labels in the images when using SPort connections):

 Connections